-In health, Australia works through the Health and HIV program to support the ABG Department of Health to progress programs and reforms in public health, health systems, workforce planning and rural health.
-Australia has signed a Memorandum of Understanding with the ABG and PNG National Department of Health to define joint engagement on technical assistance, capacity building, health infrastructure and the procurement of health equipment and transport assets.
+Our PNG Health and HIV programs are supporting the ABG Department of Health to progress programs and reforms in public health, health systems, workforce planning and rural health.
+Australia has signed a Memorandum of Understanding with the PNG National Department of Health and the ABG to work together on capacity building, health infrastructure and the procurement of health equipment and vehicles.

-In education, Australia is working through the ABG Department of Education to establish a foundation for a Bougainville-specific education program across the sub-sectors of elementary, primary, secondary and post-secondary education – including Technical Vocational Education and Training.
+In the education sector, Australia is working with the PNG Department of Education and the ABG Department of Education on a Bougainville-specific program for elementary, primary, secondary and post-secondary education, including Technical Vocational Education and Training.
 Support includes school infrastructure through the Health and Education Procurement Facility.
-Adult literacy is an increasing priority for Australia’s assistance.
-In 2014–15, 41 Bougainvilleans benefited from the Australia Awards program.

 Supporting effective governance is a priority for Australia’s aid to Bougainville, as we aim to improve the capacity of the ABG to implement the Bougainville Peace Agreement (BPA).
-Assistance is provided through the Governance and Implementation Fund, which is co-funded by New Zealand, as well as under the Provincial and Local Government Program (PLGP).
-As agreed with the ABG, priorities for 2015–16 include strengthening communication capacity in Bougainville, rebuilding human services, improving the coherence and accountability of the budget, assisting with the draw-down of powers (as mandated under the BPA) and expanding the presence and capacity of the ABG at the regional and local level.
+Assistance is provided through the PNG Governance Facility, as well as the Governance Implementation Fund, which is co-funded with New Zealand.
+As agreed with the ABG, priorities include strengthening communication capacity, rebuilding human services, improving budget systems, assisting with the draw-down of powers (as mandated under the BPA) and expanding the presence and capacity of the ABG at the regional and local level.

-We are expanding our economic assistance to Bougainville to support private sector engagement in agriculture including the restoration of profitable cocoa production under the new PNG Transformative Agriculture and Enterprise Development Program.
+We are expanding our economic assistance to Bougainville to support private sector engagement in agriculture including the local cocoa industry.
 Australia is partnering with the ABG and the Australian Centre for International Agricultural Research (ACIAR) to improve management strategies for cocoa and food security.
 In partnership with New Zealand, Australia also supports a Commodity Support Facility (CSF) to establish partnership arrangements between the ABG and the private sector, NGOs and farmer cooperatives or community groups.

-Australia supports the Bougainville Peace Building Program recognising its important contribution to reconciliation through traditional approaches and dialogue.
-Australia also supports the implementation of the Bougainville Gender Investment Plan (part of the Pacific Women Shaping Pacific Development Program), which aims to reduce gender-based violence, strengthen women’s leadership and improve women’s economic opportunities.
+Australia supports the Bougainville Peace Building Program, which is helping the ABG facilitate the reconciliation of crisis-era disputes and conflicts.
+Australia supports the Bougainville Gender Investment Plan, which aims to reduce gender-based violence, strengthen women’s leadership and improve women’s economic opportunities.
 We will work with NGOs to increase the positive social, economic and political participation of youth and people with disabilities in Bougainville’s society and their contribution to its peaceful future.